krupalithakur/krupalithakur/README.md

 ## 🌟 My Story

-Once upon a time, I was simply curious, curious about how machines think, how data reveals secrets, and how technology can shape the future.
+Once upon a time, I was simply curious — curious about how machines think, how data reveals secrets, and how technology can shape the future.

 🎓 I began this journey at Queen’s University Belfast, diving deep into Artificial Intelligence.
 It wasn’t just about models or algorithms; it was about **teaching machines to think, feel, and collaborate**.

-I spent days and many nights crafting:
+I spent days — and many nights — crafting:
-- 🧠 Fine-tuned LLMs that could adapt to new tasks
+- 🧠 Fine-tuned LLMs that could adapt to new tasks (BERT, Llama3, QLoRA)
 - 🎥 Vision Models like YOLOv8, SAHI, and SAM2 that could detect objects faster than the human eye
 - 📚 Retrieval-Augmented Generation systems that could *learn on the fly*
 - 💻 BigQuery-powered analytics that handled millions of records effortlessly

-Along the way, my passion grew: not just for AI engineering, but for **making data human**, **making intelligence accessible**, and **creating technologies that empower real lives**.
+Along the way, my passion grew —
+not just for AI engineering, but for **making data human**, **making intelligence accessible**, and **creating technologies that empower real lives**.

 ---